A Voice of Her Own: Becoming Emily Dickinson

 From the age of 9 through 24, Emily Dickinson's life is told as imagined by author Barbara Dane.
 In a close-knit family that contained a domineering, depressive father and a compliant mother, Emily tells of learning to bake, to embroider, her love of siblings, nature, and close friends.
 During puberty she begins to realize the restricted roles placed on women by society and strives to find a way to keep "her own voice," and turns more and more to writing poems to express her feelings, large and small.
 She lives a privileged life that is not without illness and as a young woman begins experiencing panic attacks, which plagued her the rest of her life.
 She decided against becoming a born-again Christian, even as she watched her friends embrace religion; she also watches them narrow their interests to men and marriage, and perhaps it is her conviction to remain her own person that keeps her from falling in love with any available men before this biography ends.

-Dane has done a wonderful job of inhabiting Dickinson's life and portraying her as an intelligent and loving young woman who did not see herself as anything special, but nonetheless faced obstacles such as panic attacks with determination and an unfailing appreciation of the beauty of the world around her.
+Dane has done a wonderful job of inhabiting Dickinson's life.
+She portrays her as an intelligent and loving young woman who did not see herself as anything special, but nonetheless faced obstacles such as panic attacks with determination and an unfailing appreciation of the beauty of the world around her.
 Readers who enjoy Jane Austen novels or historical fiction will also enjoy A VOICE OF HER OWN; readers who already love Dickinson's poetry will find her world opening up with this book.

 Dane magically sprinkles some phrases used by Dickinson throughout the book, while creating new poems as Emily might have that create the same universal appeal.
 Author's notes include phrases from Dickinson's writing that the author included; basic facts about Dickinson, notes about the author's research, and a bibliography for further reading.